-The land and buildings inherited on conversion represent the school building and associated land acquired from the Local Authority on a long lease which was valued by professional valuers, Mouchel, on 31 March 2016 for the purposes of inclusion in these financial statements.
+The land and buildings inherited on conversion to an academy trust represent the school building and associated land acquired from the Local Authority on a long lease which was valued by professional valuers, Mouchel, on 31 March 2016 for the purposes of inclusion in these financial statements.
+The value is regarded as cost in the academy trust.

-The leasehold land and building is regarding the former New King's Primary School site and is leased for 125 years from 1st September 2015.
+The leasehold land and building is regarding the former New King's Primary School site and is leased for 125 years from 1 September 2015.